 You’ll cultivate a cafeteria experience that steers students towards the healthiest options and gets them excited to try new foods.
 You'll get kids in the cafeteria to try samples during taste tests, and you may even work with food service directors and farmers to get local foods onto the lunch line.

 Together with the school community, you’ll work to ensure that the whole school environment—from hallways to classrooms to the cafeteria—celebrates healthy food.
 You may plan family cooking nights and organize healthy fundraisers.

 Serving as an AmeriCorps member with FoodCorps is a full-time, eleven month commitment.
-The 1,700 hours you’ll serve between September and July will mostly take place during school and business hours, but evenings and weekends are occasionally required.
+The 1,700 hours you’ll serve between August to July will mostly take place during school and business hours, but evenings and weekends are occasionally required.
 You’ll also join us in Portland, Oregon in early August for a week-long orientation (don’t worry, we’ll cover the costs).

 Want to know what it’s like to serve in a particular state?
 Contact the state’s program coordinator, program manager, or director via the Connect section of the state’s page.